 Important information: BRAFTOVI is used with other medicines, either binimetinib or cetuximab.
-Read the Patient Information leaflet that comes with binimetinib if used with binimetinib, and talk to your healthcare provider about cetuximab if used with cetuximab.
+Read the Medication Guide that comes with binimetinib if used with binimetinib and talk to your healthcare provider about cetuximab if used with cetuximab.

 What is the most important information I should know about BRAFTOVI?